-Under the Instructions section in the dialog box you can follow the number of unassigned material properties for the selection.
+Under the Instructions section you can follow the number of unassigned material properties for the selection.
 When the configuration is completed, all steps are marked with the icon \checkmark .

 Click OK to save the settings and close the window.

 The Cell Comment